ocaml-semver/ocaml-api-watch/CONTRIBUTING.md

 ## Writing tests

-This repo uses dune's cram tests feature for testing the provided tools.
+This repo uses dune's cram tests feature for testing the provided tools and expect tests for testing our library functions.

+### Cram tests

+We use cram tests to test our command line tools.

-Cram tests are written in `.t` files.
+Cram tests can be found in the `tests/api-diff` folder and are written in `.t` files.
 Those files are made out of text which is usually here to describe what the actual tests are doing and provide a bit of context.
 Among this text are also indented parts which are made of commands to execute and their expected output.